aracnid/dev-notes/dev-env.md

 ### 5. Update main application to load environment variables

+If using "pipenv", opening the shell will automatically load the environment variables from the `.env` file.

-Add the following lines to `app.py`:
+If not, add the following lines to the main application file:

 ```python
 from dotenv import load_dotenv